Last Updated on

 Dunrobin is the largest great house in the northern Highlands and has been home to the Earls and Dukes of Sutherland for more than 700 years.
 Though dating from the 13th century, the present house is largely Victorian, built in Scottish baronial style with a nod to a French chateau.
 It has been used as a hospital and school, but is still the Sutherland family and clan home.
 There are also extensive gardens and grounds.

 The origins of Hampton court are medieval.
 However, it is famously the palace created by Thomas Wolsey, cardinal, Lord Chancellor of England and friend of King Henry VIII.
-The palace was 'acquired' by Henry and is often associated with him and Anne Boleyn.
+The palace was 'acquired' by Henry and is often associated with him and Anne Boleyn (who is reputed to haunt it).
 It has been a royal palace ever since and was extensively remodelled by Sir Christopher Wren on behalf of William and Mary in the late 17th century.
 Hampton Court is a highly popular visitor attraction which is also famous for its annual flower show.